saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **Do you have any UI inspection tool built into your application like UI Automator viewer?**

 Not yet, this is in the works!
-For now, we recommend using [Appium Desktop](https://github.com/appium/appium-desktop) or [Appium Inspector](https://github.com/saucelabs/appium-inspector-saucelabs) for UI inspection, it has built-in support for devices on the Real Device Cloud.
+For now, we recommend using [Appium Inspector](https://github.com/appium/appium-inspector).

 #### **Can I change the orientation of the device screen during a test?**